pcaressa/straybasic/straybasic.md

 Notice the last line: it is a DATA instruction with one string constant, "#" which is written without quotes since it contains no commas (we could do the same for several lines of the speech).

 Notice also that we use the sequence of `DATA` statements as a string list; this is possible since we don't need to change its elements, otherwise we'd should use a string array.
+Let us give a try to the program:

+    >run
+    Match?conscience
+    Match at 5 in Thus conscience doth make cowards of us all, Match?to be
+    Match at 0 in To be, or not to be, that is the question:
+    Match at 14 in To be, or not to be, that is the question:
+    Match at 9 in Devoutly to be wish'd.
+To die, to sleep;
+    Match?death
+    Match at 21 in For in that sleep of death what dreams may come, Match at 38 in But that the dread of something after death, Match?love
+    Match at 23 in The pangs of dispriz'd love, the law's delay, Match?
+    LINE 40: PROGRAM STOPPED
+    >

 ### String Arrays